 Personalization aside, privacy and security are still a top concern.
 If you are collecting any sensitive data on your website or from social media users, you must comply with data privacy regulations.
 Also, it’s important to be transparent with shoppers about what you’re collecting and how you’re protecting their data to make them feel comfortable shopping with you.

 At Red Maple, we provide the most secure software on the market.
-Our Advanced Credit Cards, which integrates with Microsoft Dynamics 365, securely accepts and processes credit card payments.
+Our Advanced Credit Cards for F&O, which integrates with Microsoft Dynamics 365, securely accepts and processes credit card payments.
 We also offer a revolutionary secure, hosted credit card solution called StagedPay.
 It allows merchants to secure confidential information and dramatically minimize the risk of theft, fraud and data breaches.

 3. Let’s make a deal.
 Given a choice between the same product on two websites, 89% of customers will go for the good deal.
 Merchants can lure them in (and keep them with great customer service) with specials, cash back, coupons and promo codes.